vltabacaru/testing/sqldev-cicd-liquibase/sqldev-cicd/sqldev-cicd.md

-# Capture Oracle Database Changes with Liquibase
+# Capture Oracle Database Changes with Liquibase from SQL Developer

 ## Introduction

 Capturing object definition and code changes from an Oracle Database can look complex, however, with a little discipline and organization, this process can be totally effortless and simple.

-In this hands-on lab
+This scenario is based on the requirement to run all tasks from SQL Developer, so the developer does not have to leave the IDE while working on the requests/tickets received from project manager (logging system).

 Estimated Lab Time: 120 minutes